publiclab/Leaflet.DistortableImage/README.md

 ---

-We have extended the classic Leaflet `L.Map` class to include a convenience method for this library:
+We have extended Leaflet's `L.Map` to include a convenience method for this library:

 <details><summary><code><b>addGoogleMutant(<i>opts?</i> &#60;Mutant options>)</b>: this</code></summary>
   <ul>